Magic Kingdom

 Even the horse pulling the hearse is a ghost.

 The Haunted Mansion is a culmination of numerous Disney hallmarks such as Audio-Animatronics, Omnimover technology, and character creation.
 What makes Haunted Mansion unique is that it is both scary and funny.
-Imagineers were brilliant with their insertion of various sight gags to provide the perfect amount of comic relief in between scares.
+Imagineers were brilliant with inserting various sight gags to provide the perfect amount of comic relief between scares.
 Disney also didn’t shy away from tried and true special effects, such as an 1862 magician’s trick to “conjure” spirits called the Pepper’s Ghost Effect.
 Disney Imagineers pulled out all the stops on this ride, and it can take dozens of visits to catch even half of the details on the 7-minute attraction.

-The gravestones provide some comic relief before entering the mansion.
+The gravestones provide some comic relief before entering the Mansion.

 Without spoiling too much for a first-time rider, here’s a little taste of what to expect on a trip through the Haunted Mansion.

 Your first stop is the foyer, where you will “meet” the Ghost Host and view a portrait of the mysterious Master.
 Next, you will be shown the infamous stretching room (If you’ve got a little one, this is one of the scarier moments.
-So, keep him or her close.)
+So keep him or her close.)

 Next, you will quickly shuffle through the portrait corridor and hop on a Doom Buggie.
-From there you will be floated in and out through the various rooms of the Mansion: the library, the music room, the conservatory, the grand hall, and the attic.
+From there, you will be floated in and out through the various rooms of the Mansion: the library, the music room, the conservatory, the grand hall, and the attic.
 At the beginning of the ride, you will see the shadows and hear the noises to let you know that ghosts are present.
-Once you witness Madame Leota calling the spirits to show themselves during the séance circle, you will begin to see the ghosts appear: some jolly, some elegant and some menacing and dark.
+Once you witness Madame Leota calling the spirits to show themselves during the séance circle, you will begin to see the ghosts appear: some jolly, some elegant, and some menacing and dark.

 Don’t forget to stop at the pet cemetery on your way out.